Oeyvind/partikkel_fm/README.md

-["adratio"] = 0.5 # attack to decay ratio for envelope on each grain (for granular only) ["sustain"] = 0.33 # sustain of envelope for each grain (for granular only) ["index_map"] = 0 # enable fm modulation index adjustment for the granular model (experimental) ["maxfreq] = 5000 # the maximum frequency to display in the spectrum plot
+["adratio"] = 0.5 # attack to decay ratio for envelope on each grain (for granular only) ["sustain"] = 0.33 # sustain of envelope for each grain (for granular only) ["index_map"] = 0 # enable fm modulation index adjustment for the granular model (experimental) ["inv_phase2"] = 0 # if enabled, we invert the phase of every second grain and double the grain rate, as a variant of bipolar AM
+["maxfreq] = 5000 # the maximum frequency to display in the spectrum plot

 The index_map setting attempts to take into account that the grain duration naturally will affect the amount of modulation that can occur in granular fm feedback.